HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

     sessionCookieName: "JSESSIONID"
 ```

-This configuration is helpful for those who want to use a custom `Ingress Controller` to expose the service in a compatible way.
-Even then, HAProxy will still be active.
-The `Ingress Controller` will handle the incoming traffic and then route them to the HAProxy service.
+This configuration is helpful if you want to use a custom Ingress controller to expose the service.
+HAProxy remains active to receive traffic routed from the Ingress controller.

 ## Using annotations to control the HAProxy service behavior for different cloud providers